 - Vacuum the entire area you wish to clean to get rid of dirt and dust.

 - If using baking soda, sprinkle the stain until completely covered.
-If using dish soap, measure the stain’s size, and use 1 tablespoon per 6-8 inches of stain.
+If using dish soap, measure the stain’s size, and use 1 tablespoon per 6 to 8 inches of stain.

 - Swoosh it around until you see bubbles.